Characters: Super Mario Bros: Bowser and his Baddies

 - Elite Mooks: The Hammer Bros., Lakitus, Chargin' Chucks, and other bigger and badder koopa variants.

 - Evil Counterpart Race: The Goombas to the Toads.
+Though some spinoffs like the Paper Mario games, have good Goombas.

 - Fantasy Axis of Evil: Each type and its variants fills a particular niche.